 Q: How secure is Touch ID compared to Face ID?
 A: Both Touch ID and Face ID are highly secure biometric authentication methods.
 Touch ID uses a fingerprint sensor to recognize your fingerprint, while Face ID uses a TrueDepth camera system to create a 3D map of your face.
 Both systems are designed to protect your personal information from unauthorized access.

-Q: Can I use my Apple Watch to unlock my iPad 10th generation?
+Q: Can I use my Apple Watch to tap into my iPad 10th generation?
 A: No, this feature is only available for iPads with Face ID.

 Q: What is the Secure Enclave?
 A: The Secure Enclave is a dedicated hardware component in Apple devices that is isolated from the rest of the system.
 It is responsible for securely storing and processing sensitive data, such as fingerprint and facial recognition data.